jlink/model-based-testing/docs/README.md

 but was not.
 ```

-The fix is now trivial and the happy ending is filling our PBT soul with joy.
+The fix is trivial and the happy ending is filling our souls with joy.

 ## Model-based Testing

-One can argue that the `Counter` example is too simple in the sense that the postconditions,
+One can argue that the `Counter` example is too simple;
+"simple" in the sense that all postconditions,
 which are essential for checking an implementation's validity, could be stated
-without much knowledge abut previous actions and complicated internal state.
+without much knowledge about previous actions and complicated internal state.
-In cases where state-dependency is more intrigued we'll have to search for additional
+In cases where state-dependency is more involved we will have to find additional
-tools to specify the expected outcome of an action.
+tools in order to specify the expected outcome of an action with sufficient precision.

 _Model-based testing_ is coming to our rescue...

 _TBD_